 - Divide features by process stages.
 For each stage find out the most important one.
 Divide them all up to these criteria: must-have, nice-to-have, don’t-care.
 Also, visualize it by creating a scheme with the main process stages and features related to it.
 Features should be arranged up to their priority.
 It will help you to see the core features of your product and to define the scope for the MVP.

 Building MVP for an online marketplace is a widely used approach nowadays.
 Still, entrepreneurs make mistakes and mess their business up.

 You are creating the product for people and their attitude is a key element.
 At the very beginning, it is extremely important to see how people use your product.
 If you have a chance, sit near the person testing your app and observe what he/she is doing.
 You can also ask people to share the screen.
 Also, ask for verbal feedback: what people see and expect from the app.

 When they tell you that everything is going smoothly – don’t put on airs and keep improving your product.
 Also, don’t ignore their signals about having issues with your product and try to eliminate them.

 Trying to build a perfect marketplace app

 Don’t expect that you will not spend money on building MVP and save a lot.
 If you decided to produce a slapdash MVP, it could eventually cost you more than you expected.
 It’s better to build a simple, but reliable minimum viable product.
 Minimum doesn’t mean that the product should be of low quality or underdone.
 It should provide users with the main idea of your product.
 At the same time, it implies a minimum investment risk.
-There is no point in creating a beautiful platform full of bugs, unable to respond to customers requests.
+There is no point in creating a beautiful platform full of bugs, unable to respond to customers’ requests.
 Moreover, users will spend money on your MVP.
-So make sure that their data and financial information is 100% protected.
+So make sure that their data and financial information are 100% protected.
 It’s necessary to spend as much money as needed on implementing a secure anti-scam payment system.